 - C11.
 Decision making methodologies - C12.
-Data collection methods: Part a Surveys, Part b Historical and observed data systems from research to decision making (i.e. passengers), as shown in Table 2.2, and planned to be covered over two Summer Schools (section 3.4).
-Core courses are covered over both Summer schools, whereas content for "Freight" and "Passenger" courses are modified to cover freight and passenger interchanges, respectively, and are covered exclusively during the 1st and 2nd Summer School, respectively.
+Data collection methods: Part a Surveys, Part b Historical and observed data systems from research to decision making (i.e. passengers), as shown in Table 2.2, and were covered over two Summer Schools (section 3.4).
+Core courses were covered over both Summer Schools, whereas content for "Freight" and "Passenger" courses were modified to cover freight and passenger interchanges, respectively, and were covered exclusively during the 1st and 2nd Summer School, respectively.
 The introductory course "C0: Research methodology and teamwork setup" has been added to the course list to cover basic techniques of conducting literature review and writing scientific reports.
-Course title for "C7: Smart solutions for freight transport interchanges" has been updated and course "C12: Data collection methods" has been divided in parts A and B, as shown in Table 2.2.